mattermost/docs/source/process/bug-fix-release.md

 ### D. (T-minus 15 working days) Judgment Day

 1. **(Team) Judgment Day Meeting (10:00am San Francisco time)**:
-    - Continue triaging ickets
+    - Continue triaging tickets
-    - Discuss worst bug on the release branch
+    - Discuss worst bug currently on the release branch
 2. Release Manager:
     - Post this checklist in Release Checklist channel
     - Verify all items in the last posted release checklist are complete
-    - Queue a list of MVP candidates in alphabetical order to the Platform Meeting channel [See example](https://community.mattermost.com/private-core/pl/q9jdbzw7c7ribjsp78857xbomh)
+    - Queue a list of MVP candidates in alphabetical order to the MVP Discussion channel [See example](https://community.mattermost.com/core/pl/iau7cw7wzfdxze9ea7jr4bu3ay)
     - Create meta issue for release in GitHub (see [example](https://github.com/mattermost/mattermost-server/issues/3702))
     - Confirm date of marketing announcement for the release date with Marketing, and update release channel header if needed
       - If release day falls on a Friday, the blog post goes out on the Friday and the emailed newsletter goes out the following Tuesday.
     - Post a reminder to devs in the Release Discussion channel of the the code complete date with a list of open bugs and PRs [see example](https://community.mattermost.com/core/pl/coggyys9atg7fqyam81q3gkmoo)
     - Ask PMs and dev leads if there are any notable breaking changes or deprecated features in the release
-    - Update [Upgrade Guide](https://docs.mattermost.com/administration/upgrade.html#upgrade-guide) with any special notes for upgrading to the new version
+    - Update [Upgrade Guide](https://docs.mattermost.com/administration/important-upgrade-notes.html) with any special notes for upgrading to the new version
     - Ask PMs to review the Jira tickets remaining in the current release fix version and push those that won't make it to the next fix version
 3. Leads:
     - Finalize roadmap for next release, and identify planned marketing bullet points